 In winter we will build vocabularies and skills for thinking about sustainability and community transformation.
 Studio work in two- and three-dimensional design and ceramics will emphasize redesigning, repurposing, and reusing the proliferation of materials available all around us.
 Study and comparison of cross-cultural examples of sustainability practices will guide the development of our community work.
 Students will research and report on local and global sustainable communities.
 In spring we will continue to develop community projects and/or individual visual artworks while working with local organizations to develop applied projects.

-community development, anthropology, education, visual arts, and applied sustainability.
+This offering will prepare you for careers and advanced study in: community development, anthropology, education, visual arts, and applied sustainability.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Located in: Olympia